Introduction to the Next Generation Science Standards

 - What does this look like in the classroom?
 Brainstorm lesson sequences that address the NGSS

-- Examine samples of high quality science lessons for all students, including ELL/dual language/diverse learners
+- Examine samples of high quality science lessons for all students, including EL/dual language/diverse learners

 All teachers will receive a copy of The NSTA Reader’s Guide to the Next Generation Science Standards by Harold Pratt and of Translating the NGSS for Classroom Instruction by Rodger Bybee.
 This is a one day workshop, with some advance reading.